MohammadJRanjbar/Machine-Learning-course/README.md

 Please find below a brief overview of the contents of this repository:

-1. `assignments/`: This directory contains code for all the assignments given during the course.
+1. `HWs/`: These directories contains code for all the assignments given during the course.
-2. `projects/`: Here, you can find code related to the projects completed as part of the course requirements.
+2. `Final Project/`: Here, you can find code related to the projects completed as part of the course requirements.

-## Usage

-Feel free to explore the code for educational and reference purposes.
-However, keep in mind that using this code directly for assignments or projects in the current course offering at the University of Tehran may violate academic integrity policies.

 ## Disclaimer

 This repository is for archival and reference purposes only.
 The code here might not be updated or maintained.
 Use it at your own discretion.

-## Contributing

-As this is an archived repository, we are not accepting contributions at the moment.
-However, if you have suggestions or improvements, feel free to create an issue or a fork.

-## Contact

-For any course-related inquiries, please reach out to the course instructors via their respective contact information available on their Google Scholar profiles (linked above).

-Happy learning!

-- The Machine Learning Course Team